prernaadvani/whatsprernacooking/_posts/2026-05-25-tofu-basil.md

 ![_config.yml]({{ site.baseurl }}/images/basil tofu/tofu 3.png)

 * Add the lime juice and Thai basil leaves.
 Give it a good stir and add salt if you need.

-* Enjoy as is or with some rice.
+* Garnish with the lime and scallions.
+Enjoy as is or with some rice.